EmmanuelPintelas/CNN-Optimal-Crop-Training-Pipeline-Tool-Box-for-very-Large-2D-Images-Classification/README.md

 The first one is a traditional training pipeline  _Train Loop_, which iteratively trains and save the best validated model.

-The second one is  _Train Loop Augments, which automatically activates random train augmentations only when the training accuracy becomes too high, in order to add regularlization effect during training to avoid overfitting and also boost even more the validation performance.
+The second one is  _Train Loop Augments_, which automatically activates random train augmentations only when the training accuracy becomes too high, in order to add regularlization effect during training to avoid overfitting and also boost even more the validation performance.